Solving the all pairs shortest path problem after minor update of a large dense graph: Testing of the algorithms

 \section{Testing of the algorithms}

 We tested the algorithms for warm-start calculation of the new APSP matrix after a minor update of a dense graph, e.g., removing a node, or modifying an edge.
 All the code in the experiments is implemented with Python.
+To compare the algorithms more reliably, we convert the Python code into C++ code.